steven-ja/steven-ja.github.io/content/posts/machine learning/deep learning/NLP/Gemma2+RAG/index.md

-### What are the London Equation?
-Why are they important?
+<span style="font-size:1.5em;font-weight:700">  What are the London Equation?
+Why are they important? </span>

 The London equations are a set of equations that describe the behavior of superconductors.
 They were first derived by Fritz and Heinz London in 1935.